kubernetes/enhancements/keps/sig-storage/3333-retroactive-default-storage-class/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-A counter metric will be present in KCM metric endpoint, it will show total count of successful and failed retroactive StorageClass assignments.
+A counter metric called `retroactive_storageclass_total` will be present in KCM metric endpoint, it will show total count of retroactive StorageClass assignment attempts.
+Second metric called `retroactive_storageclass_errors_total` will show total count of failed attempts.
+This means that a total number of successful assignments can be calculated as a difference of the two metrics.

 ###### How can someone using this feature know that it is working for their instance?